-Radiologic Sciences, A.S.
+Radiologic Science, A.S.

 In our program, you won’t just think, you’ll do.
 That will help set you up for success as a technologist who can meet challenges in a hot field with a variety of radiologic technologist jobs.